-For anyone new to the world of fenestration, be it a first-time home builder, or new folks joining the trade, there are a lot of terms thrown around, that ordinary people like ourselves often confuse.
+For anyone new to the world of fenestration, be it a first-time home builder, or new folks joining the trade, there are a lot of terms thrown around, that ordinary people like ourselves often find confusing.

 Casey Kerkhoff, Founder and CEO of Westeck Windows and Doors, is an encyclopedia of knowledge after 45 years in the business.